Two apples mixed

 Every June and December we require you to register for the following semester.
 This is nothing new BUT registering for your mandatory courses is.
 Up until now the responsibility has been placed with SAP, but now we place that responsibility with you, adding flexibility to your studies if needed.

-Written April 22, 2024 by Student Affairs and Programmes
+Written May 12, 2024 by Student Affairs and Programmes

 When and how

-This new normal is effective starting June 2024 when registering for the Autumn 2024 semester and for all semesters thereafter.
+The new normal is effective starting June 2024 when registering for the Autumn 2024 semester and for all semesters thereafter.
 Besides registering for your mandatory courses, you will still need to register for your electives, projects and specialisation courses as usual.
 You register in My Study Activities, and you can find the details related to this on ITU Student.

 Please note that SAP will continue to register all 1. semester BSc and MSc students for their mandatory courses.